InstaPy/InstaPy/README.md

 ### How not to be banned
-- Built-in delays prevent your account from getting banned.
-(Just make sure you don't like 1000s of post/day)
+Built-in delays prevent your account from getting banned.
+However, excessive use of this tool may result in action blocks or permanent bans.
-- Use the Quota Supervisor feature to set some fixed limits for the bot for maximum safety.
+Use the Quota Supervisor feature to set some fixed limits for the bot for maximum safety.

 ### Chrome Browser